 Everyone has a right to privacy, both in the real world and online.
 But there’s no shortage of people and corporations who’d like to get a look at your browsing activity.
 In fact, many ISPs are legally allowed to sell your data to corporations, advertisers, research bodies, and government agencies.

 A VPN gives you back control of your internet privacy.
 When you switch it on, even your ISP won’t be able to track you.
-If you’re tired of third-party companies buying your browsing data, it might be time to get a VPN.
+If you're already asking yourself “should I get a VPN?”
+The answer is probably yes.
+Especially if you’re tired of intrusive snoopers, the selling of your data, and constant online ads.

 A VPN can protect your camera and other devices.
 An unprotected camera is a treasure trove for a particularly cruel cybercriminal.
 Other devices, like IoT baby monitors, doorbells, or appliances, can also remain vulnerable if you browse unprotected.
 Set up your VPN directly on your router to protect every device in your home.